Meet Our Therapists

 Lesley is generally non-directive in her approach and, since no single modality is right for every client, she’s able to incorporate cognitive behavior therapy (CBT), trauma-focused cognitive behavior therapy (TF-CBT), psychodynamic therapy, Emotional Freedom Technique (EFT), expressive arts therapy including sand tray, dialectic behavior therapy (DBT), narrative therapy, meditation and mindfulness therapy or gestalt method to support her clients in their growth.

-Lesley has experience working with individuals, couples and families in counseling as well as in a crisis center environment, supporting those struggling with post-traumatic stress disorder (PTSD), unresolved childhood sexual, physical and emotional abuse, type-A personality, substance abuse, anger management, depression, anxiety, emotional eating and eating disorders, low self-esteem, mood disorders, relationships and communication, same-sex relationships, parenting, grief and loss, chronic pain and illness, setting boundaries, self-care, body image, personal empowerment, stress from life transitions, and women’s issues including hormones, intuition, pregnancy and pre-and post-natal.
+Lesley has experience working with individuals, couples and families in counseling as well as in a crisis center environment, supporting those struggling with post-traumatic stress disorder (PTSD), unresolved childhood sexual, physical and emotional abuse, type-A personality, obsessive compulsive disorder (OCD), substance abuse, anger management, depression, anxiety, emotional eating and eating disorders, low self-esteem, mood disorders, relationships and communication, same-sex relationships, parenting, grief and loss, chronic pain and illness, setting boundaries, self-care, body image, personal empowerment, stress from life transitions, and women’s issues including hormones, intuition, pregnancy and pre-and post-natal.

 Lesley’s goal in therapy is to provide a safe, non-judgmental space to help her clients create new pathways for growth, meaning, self-compassion and a better understanding of their experiences.
 She believes we all possess the strength to overcome life’s challenges.
 We may simply need guidance, support and new “tools” to get to a more fulfilling place.